 Non-terrestrial providers will not be eligible to challenge census blocks unless they meet the criteria in the “qualified broadband provider” definition.

-- What version of the FCC Form 477 data is in the map?
+- What version of the FCC Form 477 data is used in OCRA's dataset?

 Letter of Intent